Some Places Are Worth Saving

 The 1987 – Bill Choi Takes the Keys

 Bill Choi bought Uncle Bill's from Ernst in 1987 and ran it for 37 years.
 Under Choi, the restaurant became a genuine institution: 24-hour service, a menu of beloved signatures, and a dining room that expanded to seat 250.
 The stained-glass porch.
-The second floor.
 The thick-cut bacon.
 The Slingshot.
 The 2X2X2X2.
 Choi didn't just run a restaurant.
 He built a landmark.

 2025 – The Garcias Open the Door